rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 ### Cloud Block Storage

-Rackspace Cloud Block Storage (CBS) is not intended as a cloud backup utility.
+Rackspace Cloud Block Storage is not intended as a cloud backup utility.
-However, CBS disk store might be superior for some use cases.
+However, a Cloud Block Storage disk store might be superior for some use cases.

-For example, if you have a large number of small files for which you don't have space locally on your cloud server and you previously used Cloud Files to store and retrieve them, using CBS instead significantly speeds up the processing workflow.
+For example, if you have a large number of small files for which you don't have space locally on your cloud server and you previously used Cloud Files to store and retrieve them, using Cloud Block Storage instead significantly speeds up the processing workflow.

-#### How CBS works
+#### How Cloud Block Storage works

-By using CBS with your cloud server, you add an additional network-attached storage (NAS) device that your cloud server accesses through an Internet Small Computer Systems Interface (ISCSI) connection between the cloud server hypervisor and a Redundant Array of Independent Disks (RAID) 10-backed CBS node.
+By using Cloud Block Storage with your cloud server, you add an additional network-attached storage (NAS) device that your cloud server accesses through an Internet Small Computer Systems Interface (ISCSI) connection between the cloud server hypervisor and a RAID 10-backed Cloud Block Storage node.

-The maximum performance of CBS can be much higher than all of the other solutions.
-However, there are limitations regarding portability and redundancy, which is why CBS is not considered for most backup use cases where consistency, redundancy, and failsafe are required.
-The greatest advantage of using CBS is its very fast speed and suitability for many small, temporary files.
+The maximum performance of Cloud Block Storage can be much higher than all of the other solutions.
+However, there are limitations regarding portability and redundancy, which is why Cloud Block Storage is not considered for most backup use cases where consistency, redundancy, and failsafe are required.
+The greatest advantage of using Cloud Block Storage is its very fast speed and suitability for many small, temporary files.

 For more information, see the [Cloud Block Storage API developer